Divine Protection

 believe, the difference between the 2nd and 3rd groups of

 those “pressing forward on the path” in Lehi’s Dream.
-1 Nephi chapter 8
+1 Nephi chapter 8.
+(For more ponderings on this see my post on Lehi's Dream.)

 D&C 30:6 admonishes